Powerloom (POWER) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Powerloom Historical Price

-According to the latest data gathered on Powerloom live price page, the current price of Powerloom is 0.004920USD.
+According to the latest data gathered on Powerloom live price page, the current price of Powerloom is 0.005321USD.
 The circulating supply of Powerloom(POWER) is

 In the past 24 hours, Powerloom has shown a price movement of